xemwebe/gofish/README.md

 # gofish

-A simple file sharing server with basich authentication and read-only/admin users written in go (golang)
+A simple file sharing server with basic authentication and read-only/admin users written in go (golang)

 If you ever (like me) searched for a simple tool to install on your own server a secure file sharing service, this little tool might be what you need. gofish establishes a server that provides acces to files in a configurable directory tree on the server for authorised users using basic authentication.